NathanJPlummer/dotValidator/README.md

 ### Age

 Not an actual input.
 The data will be automatically pulled from Date of Birth.
-Compares todays today and calculates the age.
+Compares the DOB to today's date and calculates the age.

 If age is 18 or older, age validated.